uptimesoftware/uptime-groupStatus-gadget/README.md

 # Group Status Chart gadget

-> up.time gadget which charts the element or monitor status for a group.
+> Use this gadget to display the element or service monitor status in a pie or bar chart format for a group of elements.

 ## Getting Started
 This gadget is built using Grunt `~0.4.1`.